 But there are lots of reasons why people do self-destructive things.
 Sometimes it’s just plain arrogance.
 They think that they can beat the odds and it won’t happen to them.
 Some of these people start out just looking for thrills and by the time they realize they are addicts and need to turn things around, it’s too late.
 Sometimes they are running from something that is so troubling and painful they simply can’t face their lives with a clear head.

 Think of all we know about the dangers of cigarettes: Smoking leads to lung cancer, heart disease, and everything else under the sun.
-Yet, cigarettes are readily available in stores all over our towns and villages.
-Heroin, of course, is against the law but cigarettes and alcohol are not.

 So, when a friend or loved one dies of lung cancer, do we hate them for their addiction and for killing themselves?
 Because, let there be no mistake about it, they have indeed killed themselves.